TanGentleman/nardini-online/README.md

 🧬 **Blazing fast protein analysis**

 We provide a simple, accessible interface for running **NARDINI** - a powerful tool for analyzing Intrinsically Disordered Regions (IDRs) in proteins.
-Built with Modal and FastAPI, it offers both a user-friendly Jupyter notebook interface and a REST API for programmatic access.
+You can use our API for programmatic access, or our Google COLAB notebook for ease of use.

 ## 🚀 Features